mflatt/expander/README.txt

  * disallows mutual reference across `begin-for-syntax`es

- * disallows shadoing of a module's initial require
+ * disallows shadowing of a module's initial require

- * omit cross-phase persistent modules
+ * internal definition contexts and `letrec-syntaxes+values`
+   expand to one `letrec-values` form, instead of nested `let-values` and `letrec-values` forms

- * no rename transformers, syntax taints, `local-expand`, `syntax-local-....`, source locations, module path indices
+ * no rename transformers, `set!` transformers, syntax taints, `local-expand`, `syntax-local-....`, source locations, or module path indices

  * non-lazy representations of syntax and module instances

+ * omits cross-phase persistent modules

+ * fewer representation optimizations (e.g., no bulk representation of `require`s)

+ * simpler compilation approach (i.e., not linklets) and no support for bytecode marshaling

 Relative to the "mini" expander: